 You must apply for a Utah car registration renewal whenever your current registration documents are set to expire.
 The Utah Division of Motor Vehicles (DMV) will send a DMV registration renewal notice several weeks before your registration expiration date.

-It is common for drivers to not receive these notices in the mail, usually due to a change of address.
+Drivers may not receive these notices in the mail, such as due to a change of address.
 However, even if you do not receive a renewal notice in the mail, you are still responsible for keeping your registration valid.

 Most drivers find it convenient to renew registration online through the Utah Motor Vehicle Portal (MVP) or the state’s Renewal Express website.
 Residents of certain areas are required to pass vehicle inspections before being eligible for a renewal.
 Review the following sections to learn about online, in-person and by-mail registration renewal in Utah.

 You can renew registration online in Utah through the Motor Vehicle Portal (MVP) or the state’s Renewal Express website.
 However, you cannot renew online unless you have passed a vehicle identification number (VIN) inspection and/or emissions test, if these are required for your car.

 Note that if your registration’s expiration date is just a few days away, you must renew in person instead of online.
 Most Utah motorists can obtain online tag renewal by providing the following information: